-Implementation Opportunities Improved soil quality; Improved water quality; Decreased carbon footprint by decreasing methane gas and decreasing the number of trips to the transfer station.
+Implementation Opportunities Improved soil quality by increasing soil organic content; Improved water quality by improving infiltration; Decreased carbon footprint by decreasing methane gas and decreasing the number of trips to the transfer station.
 Potential to move to bi-weekly trash pickup, freeing up funds for commercial hauling and processing of compost.
 Funding for the program could come entirely from the reduction of trash hauling and tipping fees.
 A backyard composting demonstration site(s) in a central location(s) could encourage people to participate in composting.
-The Town could consider offering finished compost for sale to the community (currently done at the county level) or providing it for free to Implementation Challenges Educating the public is critical, as contamination of waste streams remains problematic.
+The Town could consider offering finished compost for sale to the community (currently done at the county level) or providing it for free to program participants.
+Implementation Challenges Educating the public is critical, as contamination of waste streams remains problematic.
 Contamination is a big problem in composting due to packaging, utensils, and other plastics being discarded with organic matter.
 Any campaign would need to be multilingual, as Carrboro is home to many people who speak Spanish or Karen as their first (and sometimes only) language.
-Residential composting is especially challenging for multi-family housing, which is more prevalent in Carrboro than other jurisdictions in Orange
+Residential composting is especially challenging for multi-family housing, which is more prevalent in Carrboro than other jurisdictions in Orange County.

-County.
 Future planning needs to be sensitive to this challenge.
 It can be labor-intensive to get businesses on board.
 Orange County staff currently have to go back to a business two or three times to get the business to agree to participate.
 In addition, employees need to be retrained as new people are hired.
 Questions remain about program financing.
 Will Pay-As-You-Throw be viable?
 Would residents be charged for composting services, or given a discount on trash/recycling services if they compost?
 Would they pay for the collection but then receive free compost in return?
-Resources Needed (human and material) Potentially, further waste characterization studies Composting equipment (bins, trucks).
-A business to take the food waste if Carrboro isn't going to have its own composting site.
+Resources Needed Potentially, further waste characterization studies (human and Composting equipment (bins, trucks). material) A business to take the food waste if Carrboro isn't going to have its own composting site.
 Utility or some way to process fees from participants.
 Additional staff resources and/or partnerships with community groups and/or businesses to expand outreach and education.
 This could include encouragement of a local business to operate the curbside program (such as CompostNOW).
 Anticipated Cost The main cost is likely to be the educational campaign aimed at letting people know what can be composted and what still goes in the trash, along with bins.
-Once the program is running, it will fund itself through money that used to be spent hauling and disposing of trash in landfills.
+Once the program is running, it could fund itself through money that used to be spent hauling and disposing of trash in landfills.
 Leadership Policy: Solid Waste Advisory Group.
 Technical: Local government staff.
-Partners Local gardening organizations, environmental groups, local businesses, county staff.
-Fit with Items Community Integration recommendations Time Frame Current trajectory for Solid Waste Advisory Group (SWAG) is three to four years to study and begin implementing a residential composting program.
-It's recommended that SWAG prioritizes this and provide direction to staff as to opportunities for acceleration.
-Next Step(s) SWAG provides direction to prioritize Local government staff collaborate to hire a consultant to complete study Study includes lessons learned from other communities with successful curbside composting (San Francisco, Portland, Seattle, NYC) and locally successful programs (CHCCS, UNC, etc.) as well as how to collaborate with local contractors (Brooks, CompostNow, etc.).31 Budget for and choose area for pilot program that includes residential and multi-family units.
+Partners Local gardening organizations, environmental groups, local businesses, costaff.
+Fit with Items Community Integration recommendations Time Frame Carrboro has initiated a solid waste study.
+Current trajectory for Solid Waste Advisory Group (SWAG) to consider a residential composting program is three to four years.
+Next Step(s) The solid waste study can include lessons learned from other communities with successful curbside composting (e.g., San Francisco, Portland, Seattle, NYC) and locally successful programs (CHCCS, UNC, etc.) as well as how to collaborate with local contractors (Brooks, CompostNow, etc.).35 Budget for and choose area for pilot program that includes residential and multi-family units.
 Expand program to entire town.
 Future plans should consider adding a more central drop-off location downtown.
 Future studies and plans should include curbside compost collection.
 Evaluation Criteria Set a goal of 30% reduction in organic material being hauled to the transfer station by 2020, then 70% by 2030.